Levocetirizine

-Levocetirizine, sold under the brand name Xyzal among others, is a second-generation antihistamine used for the treatment of allergic rhinitis (hay fever) and long term hives of unclear cause.
+Levocetirizine, sold under the brand name Xyzal, among others, is a second-generation antihistamine used for the treatment of allergic rhinitis (hay fever) and long-term hives of unclear cause.
 It is less sedating than older antihistamines.
 It is taken by mouth.

 Common side effects include sleepiness, dry mouth, cough, vomiting, and diarrhea.
 Use in pregnancy appears safe but has not been well studied and use when breastfeeding is of unclear safety.
 It is classified as a second-generation antihistamine and works by blocking histamine H1-receptors.

-Levocetirizine was approved for medical use in the United States in 2007.
-It is available as a generic medication.
-In 2020, it was the 179th most commonly prescribed medication in the United States, with more than 3 million prescriptions.
+Levocetirizine was approved for medical use in the United States in 2007, and is available as a generic medication.
+In 2023, it was the 158th most commonly prescribed medication in the United States, with more than 3 million prescriptions.

 Medical uses

 Levocetirizine is used for allergic rhinitis.
 This includes allergy symptoms such as watery eyes, runny nose, sneezing, hives, and itching.

 Side effects

 Levocetirizine is referred to as a non-sedating antihistamine as it does not enter the brain in significant amounts and is therefore unlikely to cause drowsiness.
 Cardiac safety with repolarization may be better than some other antihistamines, as levocetirizine does not significantly prolong the QT interval in healthy individuals.
 However, some people may still experience some slight sleepiness, headache, mouth dryness, lightheadedness, vision problems (mainly blurred vision), palpitations and fatigue.

+On 16 May 2025, the U.S. Food and Drug Administration (FDA) issued a Drug Safety Communication regarding a rare but severe itching, known as pruritus, that can occur after discontinuing long-term use of levocetirizine or cetirizine.
+This itching has been reported in patients who used these medicines daily, typically for at least a few months and often for years, and did not experience itching before starting the medication.